sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/resources.md

 ## Maix-II-Dock Getting Started Development Route Guide

-* Because you need a linux system (tina-linx), you need to learn to burn the system image first, just like learning how to reinstall the computer system, so you can start over if you encounter problems, find the "Burn image" article in the left directory to view
+* Because Maix-II-Dock runs linux system (tina-linx), so we need to learn to burn the system image first, just like learning how to reinstall the computer system, which helps us start over if you encounter problems, find the "Burn image" article in the left directory to view
 <!-- There is no link to the burning system, let users learn to view the left directory -->
 * Learn basic Linux operations, such as how to open a terminal, basic terminal commands, and how to transfer files to the development board, such as serial port usage, adb usage, and other basic operations
-* Select development language:
+* Select your development language:
   * If you are familiar with C and have some development experience, you can choose to use [libmaix](https://github.com/sipeed/libmaix)
   * If you want to get started quickly and develop in Python, please use [MaixPy3](/maixpy3) and read its documentation carefully
-* If you need to use AI functions, you can use it with the [MaixHub](https://maixhub.com) online training platform, and you can share AI models or projects to the platform
+* If you need to use AI functions, you can use it with the [MaixHub](https://maixhub.com) online training platform, this platform provides AI model and project sharing function, save users's time.